Ultrashort Laser Pulses – the Microcosm in Extremly Slow Motion

 A key tool for time-resolved experiments are ultrashort intense laser pulses which are used to steer the atomic or molecular dynamics with extremely high precision.
 An electron released from an atom by a strong laser field is driven back and forth and revisits its parent ion while probing its structure.
 The wave nature of the electron leads to interference effects like in a holographic image which can be analysed to resolve the time-dependent interaction with the residual electrons of the atom.

 In most cases, a “pump-probe” scenario is applied, where the first “pump” laser pulse prepares the system in the desired way and starts the time evolution which is then probed by the second laser pulse.
 Molecular motions like vibration and rotation can thus be traced.
 Observing chemical reactions in real time at femtosecond resolution is a very promising research area.
-In combination with reaction microscopes even the ultrashort time span needed for an isomerization reaction – rearrangement of atoms within a molecule – which is essential also in eye-vision or photosynthesis could be observed.
+In combination with reaction microscopes even the ultrashort time span needed for a rearrangement of atoms within a molecule can be observed.

 To observe the motion of electrons, however, even shorter light pulses on the order of attoseconds are required.
-One possibility therefore is the generation of high harmonics of the wavelength of a femtosecond laser.
-This way, the requested pulse durations of less than 100 attoseconds at wavelengths of some 10 nm can be reached nowadays.
+One possibility therefore is the generation of high harmonics of an intense femtosecond laser.
+This way, the requested pulse durations of less than 100 attoseconds at wavelengths of some 10 nanometres can be reached nowadays.
 The helium atom represents a prototype for the correlated motion of electrons.
-Both its electrons can be excited by absorption of ultraviolet attosecond pulses.
-Another femtosecond laser pulse time-dependently probes the thus generated two-electron wave packet which can be reconstructed by calculations based on known static wave functions.
-The laser pulses even allow to steer this electronic ‘couple dance’.
+Both its electrons can be excited by absorption of extreme-ultraviolet attosecond pulses.
+Another femtosecond laser pulse time-dependently probes the thus generated two-electron wave packet which can be reconstructed with the support of calculations that are based on known static wave functions.
+Laser pulses even allow to steer this electronic “couple dance”.
 In the future, a directed manipulation of the electron pairs in molecules may influence chemical reactions and enable hitherto impossible syntheses.

 Reaction Microscopes and Laser Systems

-Reaction microscopes – “the bubble chambers of atomic and molecular physics” – have been developed and are continuously improved at MPIK.
+Reaction microscopes – the “bubble chambers of atomic and molecular physics” – have been developed and are continuously improved at MPIK.
 Ultra-short intense laser pulses or particle beams induce a breakup of simple molecules.
 The fragment ions and electrons are caught by means of electric and magnetic fields and recorded by large-area time- and position-sensitive detectors.
-Their complete momentum vectors, and thus the geometry and dynamics of the molecules before their break-up, can be determined from the reconstructed trajectories of the fragments ("kinematically complete experiments").
-The instruments are deployed in-house and are regularly transported for measurement campaigns to external light sources such as free-electron lasers (FELs).
-For the cryogenic storage ring CSR, a specific reaction microscope has been designed which is presently under construction.
+Their complete momentum vectors, and thus the geometry and dynamics of the molecules before their break-up, can be determined from the reconstructed trajectories of the fragments (“kinematically complete experiments”).
+The instruments are deployed in-house and at external light sources such as free-electron lasers (FELs).
+For the cryogenic storage ring CSR, a specifically designed reaction microscope is presently under construction.
 It will be a key instrument for the worldwide unique possibilities for the investigation of slow and cold ions in the CSR.

 Colliding Atoms and Molecules – Billiard Game with Quantum Balls

-In the electrostatic cryogenic storage ring, CSR, cold molecular ions of any size and highly charged ions can be investigated for the very first time essentially without any influence of the environment.
-This is achieved by a purely electrostatic ion optics, keeping the ring under extremely low pressure and a temperature of a few degrees above absolute zero.
+In the electrostatic cryogenic storage ring, CSR, beams of cold molecular ions of any size and highly charged ions can be investigated essentially without any influence of the environment.
+This is achieved by purely electrostatic ion optics, keeping the ring under extremely low pressure and at a temperature of a few degrees above absolute zero.
 The ions are produced in dedicated ion sources and injected into the ring by high voltages of up to 300 kV.
 In addition, a device for injecting beams of neutral atoms is attached to the CSR.
 An electron cooler improves the stored ion beam quality, and the electrons are available as reaction partners.
-The innovative mechanical concept of the CSR has been developed and realized in close cooperation with MPIK’s engineering design office and precision mechanics shop.
+Sensitive particle detectors in the corners of the ring count even neutral reaction products.
+For spectroscopic measurements, laser beams can be crossed with the stored ion beam.
+The innovative mechanical concept of the CSR was developed and realised in close cooperation with MPIK’s engineering design office and precision mechanics shop.